sassoftware/saspy/saspy/doc/source/troubleshooting.rst

 5) **The application could not log on to the server.
 The server process did not start.**

 6) **The application could not log on to the server "localhost:0".
-Integrated Windows authentication failed.**
+Integrated Windows authentication failed.**         OR

+   **The security package failed while authenticating a user.**

 7) **The application could not create a tunnel to the server "127.0.0.1:55517".**